euzureau/angular-sid/README.md

 Angular sid is an application skeleton based on AngularJS.

-Whatever the web app you need create, you will enjoy instant development tools and features :
+Whatever the web app you need to create, you will enjoy instant development tools including the following features :

 * an up-to-date version of [AngularJS] : 1.3-X
-* [NodeJS], [Express] to run a local development instance
+* [NodeJS], [Express] configured and ready to run a local development instance
 * [Grunt] with available tasks to check, compile, test and deploy your files
 * [Coffee-script] for writting and compiling your javascript source files
-* [Angular UI], [Bootstrap] and [lessCSS] for the layout
+* [Angular UI], [Bootstrap] and [lessCSS] for the design part
 * [Karma], [Jasmine] for the unit tests
 * [Bower] & [RequireJS] to install and load all dependencies

 And even more with :

+* forms validation
 * i18n translation tool
-* token authentication methods
+* token based authentication
-* drag n drop
+* drag'n'drop

-available in few lines of code, already loaded in your app and available through directive, factories, and services.
+build with few lines of code, already loaded in your app and available through angular directives, factories, and services.

 Getting Started
 ----